roweboat123/progressive-automations-home-assistant/README.md

 `0%` is the learned physical minimum and `100%` is the learned physical maximum.

 Controller travel limits are constraints on that absolute scale.
 They do **not** remap the scale.
-For example, if lower and upper travel limits correspond to 20% and 79%, the actuator remains a 0–100% calibrated device but commands are constrained to the permitted physical region.
+For example, if lower and upper travel limits correspond to 20% and 79%, the actuator remains a 0–100% calibrated device, but commands are constrained to the permitted physical region.

 ## Main entities